COURSE DESCRIPTION

 Seminar classes

 Seminar classes accompany the lectures and complement them by exploring individual chapters covered by the course syllabus.
+Topics are adapted according to the topic of the candidate’s doctoral dissertation.
 The main objective is to provide the opportunity for the student to do lexicographical work: the analysis of intralexical semantic relationships and the relationships between the lexemes pertaining to the older stages of the standard language, identification of contextual meaning, presentation of the lexeme’s phonological, written and morphological form, formative patterns, stylistic use, borrowing.
 PowerPoint presentations.

 Cross-curricular integration